132nd-vWing/AOC-bot/README.md

 # AOC-bot

-a simple discord bot that schedules messages with role ping
+provide scheduled C2 messages for users or groups via a discord bot